eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 *After losing during the downhill road battle, Stephanie returns to the investigation.
 Cisila has stopped answering her calls, having found Lyla- though this is unknown to Stephanie, but known to us through the previous chapter.
 She worries about Cisila briefly, learning that the Haze comes from the Syndicates, but quickly turns her thoughts back over to the investigation and goes over what she has.
 Each victim was connected to the LHD-0404 project in one way or another.
 All Equinox employees were murdered for possibly being against LHD-0404, while the Carbine Industries victims' reasons for murder remain unknown.
 She thinks of how to obtain any information on Carbine Industries, before suddenly remembering...Maria, her sister, works for Carbine.
 Calling Maria, she explains what's happened.
 Maria quickly rushes out of her workplace, explaining afterwards that people were listening.
 Before Maria begins though, she apologizes for what happened with their mother.
 She explains that she didn't want to be the one to tell Stephanie to stay away, but had no choice in the matter.
 After Stephanie left that night, her mother took out the remaining anger she had on Maria.
 Stephanie assures her it's fine, and urges her to explain the Carbine situation.
 The two victims were higher-ups working on a weapons project, pre-emptively named Haze.
 Stephanie notes the identical name to the inhaler, and continues to listen.
 It sounds like a new weapons system focused on quietly dispatching assailants and/or turning them away via illusions, warping vision, and mental shutdowns.
 Stephanie slides down her chair the more she listens.
 The more she hears, the more it sounds exactly like the Drug.
 It becomes a lot clearer all of a sudden: Equinox Medical must have been supplying the drug for the weapons systems.*

 *Maria quickly ends the call with a remark that she's been spotted.
 Stephanie immediately begins to worry, and similar to how Cisila broke into the Equinox Medical building, she heads for the Carbine Industries Chicago outlet, in her R32.
 Rolling into the parking lot, Stephanie is almost immediately surrounded by what look like Syndicate members, climbing out of white vans as Maria suddenly bursts through the doors of the Carbine Industries building, and immediately recognizes the R32.
 Sprinting to the car, she leaps in and screams at Stephanie that they need to run.
 Recognizing that the Syndicate is the Dragons, Stephanie immediately takes reaction.
-Cue RUNNING IN THE 90'S by Max Coveri for the first car chase/fight scene hybrid in the whole story.
+Cue The Top by Ken Blast for the first car chase/fight scene hybrid in the whole story.
 This is going to be long, focused on the integrity and understeer of the R32 under pressure while being chased (this will likely make up majority of the chapter and could make this one specifically be incredibly long).* \
 *Escaping the Syndicates, Stephanie parks the R32 once they get out of Chicago at a park swathed in darkness.
 Stephanie and Maria sit down, and discuss what just happened.
 Maria knows that, despite her best efforts, someone still heard her.
 Carbine has been tightfisted in allowing people to talk about the weapons systems and LHD-0404, and Maria personally believes that the two companies, Carbine and Equinox Medical, are trying incredibly hard to keep the project from surfacing.
 It's the most plausible reason as to why Carbine and Equinox employees have been murdered.
 Maria seems unfazed.*

 *Getting back in the car, Stephanie drives Maria back to Equinox Medical after she thinks it's safe.
 Arriving there, for some reason...Stephanie fades out.
 She goes unconscious.*